About the LI Lab

 We also welcome undergraduate students to join the lab.

-Particularly, we welcome people from different educational and cultural backgrounds, and encourage participation of scientists from diverse underrepresented groups.
+Particularly, we welcome people from different educational and cultural backgrounds and encourage the participation of scientists from diverse underrepresented groups.

 Contact: jl@msu.edu